 - the security token obtained from the identity management server in the primary MC system;

 and performs MCS user authentication to the selected partner MC system as specified in 3GPP TS 24.482 [6].
+As a result, the MCS UE acquires an access token to be used in the partner MC system.